lanag1/DH110-2021F/a01/assignment01.md

-# (Title of project)
+# Heuristic Evauluation of New York
-## (your name, course info)
+## Lana Garrett, DH110:UX-UI Design

 ### assignment01: heuristic evauluation of New York

 ---

-purpose of assignment-- 3-5 sentences of what you want to show via this assignment
+purpose of assignment; 3-5 sentences explaining the purpose of the project

 http://myucla.edu/